dzlab/dzlab.github.io/_posts/2020-08-09-mlflow-pipelines.md

       input1: {type: int, default: 1000000}
     command: "python main.py --input1 {input1}"
 ```
-* `conda.yaml` is another special file that can be used to delared the conda environment needed to run the steps in this pipeline.
+* `conda.yaml` is another special file that can be used to declare the conda environment needed to run the steps in this pipeline.

 ```yaml
 name: multistep